 Another shared characteristic with skates and rays is the absence of a swim bladder, which means that if they don't want to sink like a stone they need to keep swimming.

-Many types of sharks are under threat of extension, largely due to the world's (and in particular China's) increasing appetite for sharks' fin soup.
+Many sharks are under threat of extinction, largely due to the world's (and in particular China's) increasing appetite for sharks' fin soup.

-The appalling practise by commercial shark fishermen of cutting off the fins and throwing the rest of the fish - still alive - back into the sea is not just unsustainable, it's downright revolting.
+The appalling practise by commercial shark fishermen of cutting off the fins and throwing the rest of the fish - still alive - back into the sea is not just unsustainable, it's utterly disgraceful.

 Shark are distinctly uncuddly creatures and, being often on the receiving end of bad press internationally, this somehow seems to make such treatment acceptable.